dbvcode/interview-search/README.md

 -   This app is intended for me to sift thru the list in an easy manner and am happy if I find a few automated job openings along the way!

--   The app and methodology is clearly not buletproof and I am sure a lot of results are not found.
+-   The app and methodology is clearly not bulletproof and I am sure a lot of results are not found.

 -   There's so much room to improve the app, like scraping in parallel for instance, add stats, etc. For now that's not a priority for me but PRs are welcomed!

 -   After search the app will create a `db.json` file.
 If you want to start fresh just delete the file and restart the app.

 -   If you use the app and it helps you, please leave a comment, improve the app, star the repo.
 Do something to show you like it!

+## TODO

+-   Refine the user experience a bit